MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/cdn-tutorials.md

 ---
-title: Content Delivery Network Tutorials
+title: Content Delivery Network Tutorial
 author: v-thopra
 description: Overview page for tutorials about how to set up your Content Delivery Network. ms.author: v-thopra